FuelLabs/fuel-specs/specs/tx_format.md

 | `inputIndex` | `uint8`    | Index of input contract.                                       |
 | `amount`     | `uint64`   | Amount of coins owned by contract after transaction execution. |
 | `stateRoot`  | `byte[32]` | State root of contract after transaction execution.            |

+Note: when signing a transaction, `amount` and `stateRoot` are set to zero.

+Note: when executing a transaction, `amount` and `stateRoot` are set to zero.

 ## Witness